 DJI is pretty much the king of the skies already these days, when it comes to drones.
 Yet it keeps pressing onward - and upward - progressing with more and more impressive drones.
 That doesn’t just mean new camera tricks but also condensed portability and safer flying.

 The Mavic Air can see the world around it to make flying easy for beginners but has a fancy controller that can keep even pros entertained.
-What's really special here is the myriad camera options that let you get high quality video shots for the price of a drone.
+What's really special here is the myriad camera options that let you get high quality helicopter-style shots for the price of a drone.
 From swooping videos, to movement tracked shots, to eye-opening panoramas, it has lots to offer.
 Gesture controls, a 4K video and steady gimbal quality photos just enhance the experience.

 The DJI Mavic Air encapsulates all of this and promises to leave your jaw agape, and not just because you’re looking up.
-But these are all claims, did our hands-on time with the new drone prove them to be accurate?
+But these are all claims – did our hands-on time with the new drone prove them to be accurate?
 And is all that worth the £769 price tag?

-DJI Mavic Air design and features
+DJI Mavic Air review: design

 This is the smallest and lightest smart drone yet.
 That means it's not as big as the Mavic Pro but it’s still a bit larger than the positively micro toy that is the Spark.
-One reason this is a class above the Spark is thanks to a 3-axis gimbal that means the camera pictures and videos are super sharp even when flying at speed or hovering in wind.
+One reason this is a class above the Spark is thanks to a 3-axis all-mechanical gimbal that means the camera pictures and videos are super sharp even when flying at speed or hovering in wind.

 The camera on the front isn’t the only one on this drone though, there are location scanning cameras also.
 You have two on the front, two on the bottom and two in the rear, all to detect the world around - something that comes in handy for the obstacle avoidance, but more on that later.